VR-25/acc/README.md

 - No argument/option is strictly mandatory.
 The exception is `--non-interactive` for front-end apps.
 Unofficially supported front-ends must specify the parent installation directory.
 Otherwise, the installer will follow the order above.

-- Remember that unlike the other two installers, `install-latest.sh` requires the _parent installation directory_ to be enclosed in `%` (e.g., sh install-latest.sh %/data% --non-interactive).
+- Remember that unlike the other two installers, `install-online.sh` requires the _parent installation directory_ to be enclosed in `%` (e.g., sh install-online.sh %/data% --non-interactive).

-- The `--force` option to install-latest.sh is meant for re-installation and downgrading.
+- The `--force` option to install-online.sh is meant for re-installation and downgrading.

-- `sh install-latest.sh --changelog --non-interactive` prints the version code (integer) and changelog URL (string) when an update is available.
+- `sh install-online.sh --changelog --non-interactive` prints the version code (integer) and changelog URL (string) when an update is available.
 In interactive mode, it also asks the user whether they want to download and install the update.

 - You may also want to read `NOTES/TIPS FOR FRONT-END DEVELOPERS > Exit Codes` below.